-- Schedule recordkeeping and ergonomics webinars for employers in NAICS 311. - Provide outreach materials such as the Resources CD and Food Manufacturing Safety and Health Management Program Industry Guide to CSHO's for distribution to food manufacturing employers. - Support training events statewide for those engaged in food manufacturing activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to food manufacturing activities. - Provide training on an as needed basis to OSH Division personnel identified by their bureau. - Place special emphasis on hazards associated with the food manufacturing industry during internal training and food manufacturing outreach activities. - Develop and/or distribute outreach materials and publications (i.e., hazard alerts, industry guides, and quick cards, brochures) in NAICS 311 directed toward injury/illness prevention. - Review and update applicable Power Points that have a food manufacturing emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits. - Work with the SEP committee on updating OPN 140 and other related OSH documents.
+- Schedule webinars on recordkeeping and ergonomics for employers in NAICS 311. - Support training events statewide for those engaged in food manufacturing activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to food manufacturing activities. - Provide training on an as needed basis to OSH Division personnel identified by their bureau. - Place special emphasis on hazards associated with the food manufacturing industry during internal training and food manufacturing outreach activities. - Develop and/or distribute outreach materials and publications (i.e., hazard alerts, industry guides, and quick cards, brochures) in NAICS 311 directed toward injury/illness prevention. - Review and update applicable Power Points that have a food manufacturing emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits. - Continue to add safety and health topics on the website specific to food manufacturing. - Provide technical assistance to the SEP committee on updating OPN 140 and related compliance documents as requested.